ibm-cloud-docs/secrets-manager/secret-rotate.md

 When it's time to renew your certificates, you can use the {{site.data.keyword.secrets-manager_short}} UI to manually rotate them.

-If the certificate that you are rotating was previously added with an intermediate certificate and a private key, include an intermediate certificate and private key on rotation to avoid service disruptions.
+If the certificate that you are rotating was previously imported with an intermediate certificate and a private key, include an intermediate certificate and private key on rotation to avoid service disruptions.
 {: important}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.